-Microsoft made lots of changes into Windows 10 in comparison to earlier versions of Windows.
-With default settings, it hides essential system folders and files from you to restrict you from deleting them automatically, just like in other modern windows operating system.
+Microsoft made lots of changes to Windows 10 in comparison to earlier versions of Windows.
+With default settings, it hides essential system folders and files from you to restrict you from deleting them automatically, just like in other modern Windows operating systems.

 However, lots of time condition comes when you want to view hidden files in Windows 10 directories.
-For example, in Windows 10 there is a folder named as AppData, the folder has lots of app settings files that you want to alter.
-No doubt there are also some other reasons too due to which users want to learn about how to view hidden files windows 10.
+For example, in Windows 10 there is a folder called AppData, the folder has lots of app settings files that you want to alter.
+No doubt there are also some other reasons too due to which users want to learn about how to view hidden files in Windows 10.

 How to Show Hidden Files in Windows 10